devisd/docs/README_EN.md

 ### ErrorPopup Component (`<ErrorPopup />`)

 The `ErrorPopup` component handles errors related to email confirmation.
-It includes elements like:

-- **Title and Text:** Communicates the error and provides information on what the user can do.

-- **Link:** Offers a link for additional actions.

-- **Button with Timeout:** Triggers a retry of the confirmation process, with a timeout for loading indication.
+It includes elements like a title, text, link, and a button with a timeout for retrying the confirmation process.

 Example Code: